bd808/bd808.github.com/source/_posts/2013-10-27-planning-work-in-a-sprint.markdown

 investigation of the requirements.

-Once you've got the dependencies sorted, start breaking down the most obvious "starting point" features.
-Start making a list of the smaller tasks that need to be completed to finish the feature.
-Keep breaking those tasks down into even smaller tasks.
+Once you've got the dependencies sorted, start breaking down the most obvious starting point features.
+Make a list of the smaller tasks that need to be completed to finish the feature.
+Repeat the process by breaking those tasks down into even smaller tasks.
 Stop when the leaf tasks are "small enough".
 My rule of thumb is that something that feels like it will take 3-5 ideal hours is small enough.
-Getting smaller than that early on is probably a waste of time, but but staying larger leaves more uncertainty and risk in the plan.
+Getting smaller than that early on is probably a waste of time, but staying larger leaves more uncertainty and risk in the plan.
 Scrum calls this step "story decomposition".
-If you only have a few features to break down do the work as a group.
-If there are quite a few to get through you can split up into appropriately skilled groups and work in parallel.

 The list of decomposed tasks that the team has created is the start of the iteration backlog.
 Just like the product backlog this needs to be put in order